 Center of learning

-The National and University Library of Kosovo was designed by Andrija Mutnjakovic and inaugurated in Pristina in 1982.
-It's mission is to "collect, preserve and promote the documentary and intellectual heritage of Kosovo."
-According to the architect, the building itself is meant "to represent a style blending Byzantine and Islamic architectural forms."
-It is likewise depicted in the MoMA show.
+The National Library of Kosovo was designed by Andrija Mutnjakovic and inaugurated in Pristina in 1982.
+Its mission is to "collect, preserve and promote the documentary and intellectual heritage of Kosovo."
+The building itself is intended to represent a style "that combines Byzantine and Islamic architectural forms," according to the architect.

 An international trend